Top 10 Gay Bars & Clubs in Boston (2026)

 Are There Lesbian and Queer Women's Bars in Boston?

-Boston doesn't currently have a dedicated full-time lesbian bar — a trend affecting most US cities.
-Jamaica Plain (JP) is historically the center of Boston's queer women's community, with LGBTQ+-owned cafés and gathering spots along Centre Street.
-Dani's Queer Bar is intentionally inclusive of the full community.
+Dani's Queer Bar in Back Bay is Boston's sapphic-centered bar, with Sapphic Saturdays and queer women's programming.
+Jamaica Plain (JP) is historically the heart of Boston's queer women's community, with LGBTQ+-owned cafés and gathering spots along Centre Street.
 DykeNight Productions organizes periodic queer women's dance parties at various venues around the city.
 The Boston Dyke March (June 5, 2026) is the biggest annual women-centered LGBTQ+ event.

 When Is Boston Pride?